-2.24 Work is nearing completion on building 36 flats and 4 houses, which have been designed to Lifetime Home Standard, on the former Post Office and Eclipse Recovery site in Maison Dieu Road in Dover.
-The site is being developed by Southern Housing Association and consists of 100% affordable housing involving a mix of social rented and shared equity.
+2.18 Work has now been completed on building 36 flats and 4 houses, which have been designed to Lifetime Home Standard, on the former Post Office and Eclipse Recovery site in Maison Dieu Road in Dover.
+The site was developed by Southern Housing Association and consists of 100% affordable housing involving a mix of social rented and shared equity.